-A stockholder who would like to have a proposal, including director nominations, considered for inclusion in our 2020 proxy statement must submit the proposal in accordance with the procedures outlined in Rule 14a-8 of the Exchange Act so that it is received by us no later than December 24, 2019, which is 120 days prior to the first anniversary of the mailing date of this proxy statement.
-However, if the date of the 2020 annual meeting of stockholders is changed by more than 30 days from the date of this year's meeting, then the deadline is a reasonable time before we begin to print and send our proxy statement for the 2020 annual meeting of stockholders.
+A stockholder who would like to have a proposal considered for inclusion in our 2017 proxy statement must submit the proposal in accordance with the procedures outlined in Rule 14a-8 of the Exchange Act so that it is received by us no later than December 27, 2016, which is 120 days prior to the first anniversary of the mailing date of this proxy statement.
+However, if the date of the 2017 annual meeting of stockholders is changed by more than 30 days from the date of this year's meeting, then the deadline is a reasonable time before we begin to print and send our proxy statement for the 2017 annual meeting of stockholders.
 SEC rules set standards for eligibility and specify the types of stockholder proposals that may be excluded from a proxy statement.